niekcandaele/Catalysm-CSGO-config/README.md

 All my settings and binds for CSGO.

+## Features

+* Assorted scripts bound to function keys
+* Buy binds on numpad and arrow keys. (run `exec autoexec` ingame and it will echo the settings to your console)
+* Sensible defaults for network, video and viewmodel.
+* Displays damage done when you die.
+Will display at top left of your screen.
+* Radar zoom in and out buttons
+* Volume up/down buttons.
+To control ingame volume without changing your Windows volume.

 ## Installation

   Copy all .cfg files in this repo to your csgo cfg folder